Christopher Wool

 Lives and works in New York and Marfa, TX, USA.

-Wool centered his attention on the search for new possibilities in painting, devoting four decades of his career to experimentation and exploration of new techniques.
-From the beginning, he refused the expressionism of color and brushstroke in favor of monochrome compositions in which he used commercial tools and images drawn from mass culture, such as print media, advertising, music and film, mashing together pictorial and print techniques in his work.
+From the beginning of his career, Wool centered his attention on the search for new possibilities in painting.
+He refused the expressionism of color and brushstroke in favor of monochrome compositions in which he used commercial tools and images drawn from mass culture, such as print media, advertising, music and film, mashing together pictorial and print techniques in his work.

 In the 1990s, Wool started using silkscreen as a primary tool in his work.
 Patterns on the surface of the canvas began to multiply in dense configurations, sometimes interrupted by fragments of staining or doodles of spray paint that resemble an act of vandalism on a city street.
 By the end of the decade, he had moved almost entirely to work with abstract forms, renewing the expressive potential of painting through strategies of replication, erasure and digital manipulation.
-Often, he reworks images of his own finished paintings, questioning the authority of the artist’s hand and destroying their very essence by painting layer upon layer over the image.
+One of Wool’s revolutionary series involved employing rollers and stamps to transfer intricate decorative patterns in bold black enamel onto a white surface.

-Christopher Wool has been named a Fellow of the American Academy in Rome (1989), served as a DAAD Berlin Artist-in-Residence (1992), received the Wolfgang Hahn Prize (2010) and was honored with amfAR’s Award of Excellence for Artistic Contributions to the Fight Against AIDS.
+Christopher Wool was named a Fellow of the American Academy in Rome (1989), served as a DAAD Berlin Artist-in-Residence (1992), received the Wolfgang Hahn Prize (2010) and was honored with amfAR’s Award of Excellence for Artistic Contributions to the Fight Against AIDS.
+His works were represented at the 54th Venice Biennale (2011), Biennale d’Art Contemporain de Lyon (2003), the 6th International Istanbul Biennial (1999), Documenta IX in Kassel (1992) and Whitney Biennial (1989).

 Works by Christopher Wool have been exhibited at numerous institutions around the world, including the Whitney Museum of American Art (New York, NY, USA), Centre Pompidou (Paris, France), Solomon R. Guggenheim Museum (New York, NY, USA), Museum of Modern Art (MoMA) (New York, NY, USA), New Museum (New York, NY, USA), Museum of Contemporary Art in Los Angeles (MOCA) (California, USA), the San Francisco Museum of Modern Art (SFMOMA) (California, USA) and Stedelijk Museum (Amsterdam, Netherlands).